adsnape/EZDialler/README.md

 # EZDialler 📞

 A clean, deploy-ready Android app that shows **6 large contact buttons** on a single screen.
-One tap calls the contact immediately.
+One tap on the icons to the right calls the contact immediately.
 Long-press (or the ✏️ button) swaps a contact for another.

 ---